 This is the 58,000 square-foot DeVos Communication Center at Calvin College.
 Opened in 2002, this cutting-edge facility is the home for the Department of Communication Arts and Sciences’ 21 faculty, numerous staff, and nearly 400 undergraduate majors.
 It also houses the Department of Political Science, the Paul Henry Institute for the Study of Christianity and Politics, and the Calvin Workshops in Communication.
 Theatre faculty are here as well, though our theatre facilities are located elsewhere on campus.
 The building includes three floors.
 The below-ground level (actually, a walk-out in the back) is primarily for audio, video and film production.
-The ground level is public space for six “smart classrooms” with all kinds of technology, a computer classroom, a small café, and an open lobby with lots of flexible seating.
-The top floor houses offices, along with the speech and hearing clinic.
+The ground level is public space for six “smart classrooms” with all kinds of technology, a digital media lab, a small café, and an open lobby with lots of flexible seating.
+The top floor houses offices, along with the speech pathology and audiology facilities.

 Bytwerk Video Theater

 The Bytwerk Video Theater is a 150-seat, barrier-free venue for viewing student and professional productions.
 This acoustically superb space is home to various film, video, and television courses, and also is used for movie viewings sponsored through organizations like the Calvin Film Forum and the Film Arts Committee.
-We hold here the Calvin Media Festival, at which students publicly premiere their best audio and video work from the previous semester.
 The surround-sound system and high-end digital projector provide state-of-the-art viewing experiences.
 Pictured is our chief engineer, Jake Bosmeijer.
-Read more about our Film & Media Studies and Media Production programs.
+Read more about our Film & Media program.

 TV Control Rooms